-Several other articles have studied the impact of the GDPR in other domains (Jia et al., 2018, 2020; Zhuo et al., 2021; Utz et al., 2019; Degeling et al., 2018).
-Peukert et al. (2022); Johnson et al. (2020) show that GDPR increased market concentration amongst web technology services.
-Goldfarb and Tucker (2011); Johnson et al. (2020) study the effectiveness of previous data privacy regulations on online advertising.
-Godinho de Matos and Adjerid (2021) conduct an experiment with a European telecommunications provider to test how consumers respond to the more stringent opt-in requirements that are mandated by GDPR.
+Several other articles have studied the impact of the GDPR in other domains (Jia, Jin, and Wagman, 2018, 2020; Zhuo et al., 2021; Utz et al., 2019; Degeling et al., 2018).
+Peukert et al. (2022) and Johnson, Shriver, and Goldberg (2020) show that GDPR increased market concentration among web technology services.
+Goldfarb and Tucker (2011) and Johnson, Shriver, and Du (2020) study the effectiveness of previous data privacy regulations on online advertising.
+Godinho de Matos and Adjerid (2022) conduct an experiment with a European telecommunications provider to test how consumers respond to the more stringent opt-in requirements that are mandated by GDPR.
 Finally, Johnson (2013) estimates a structural model of advertising auctions and shows through counterfactual calculations that advertisement revenue drops substantially more under an opt-in rather than an opt-out policy.
 We complement these articles by utilizing the scope of our setting to tie each of these pieces together and characterize how they interact with each other and are impacted by data privacy regulation.